 Music must be memorized.

 Prepare one selection demonstrating your technique and control on each of the following instruments that you play: snare drum, xylophone or marimba, timpani, and drum set.
 You may be asked to sight-read.
-Due to limitations of available equipment, we are unable to provide any percussion equipment in our regional audition locations in Denver, San Francisco, and Honolulu.
-We will have percussion equipment available for on campus auditions.
-If you are unable to audition on campus, please submit a video-recorded percussion audition using the "Recorded Audition" guidelines below.
+Due to limitations of available equipment, we are unable to provide any percussion equipment in our regional audition locations in Denver, San Francisco, and Southern California.
+We will have percussion equipment available for the February 7 on campus percussion audition date.
+If you are unable to audition on campus, please contact firstname.lastname@example.org to submit a video-recorded percussion audition.

 Audition requirements for Bachelor of Arts degree, the Bachelor of Music degree in music education or music business, or for a music scholarship with a major outside of music: